Tamal-Ghosh/Amazon-Home-Page/README.md

 # Amazon Clone Project

-A responsive Amazon homepage clone built with HTML5## 🚀 Getting Started
+A responsive Amazon homepage clone built with HTML5 and CSS3.

+## 🚀 Getting Started

 ### Quick Start:
-1. Open `index.html` in your web browser
+1. Open your main HTML file in your web browser
 2. The project uses organized folder structure with `assets/css/style.css`
 3. All images are automatically loaded from `assets/images/`

 ### File Structure:
-- `index.html` - Main project file
 - `assets/css/style.css` - Organized CSS with all styles
-- `assets/images/` - All project images organized hereCSS3.
+- `assets/images/` - All project images organized here

 ## 🚀 Features